maueroats/nsml-documents/rules.md

    coach of the host school should make a decision.
 Consult with the president of the organization if time allows.

-6. (**Move to emergencies**) In the event that a school's administration calls off all after school activities on the day of a meet, the school will have the obligation to take the written events on the first full school day after school resumes.
-The questions will be emailed to the school and will be administered by the coach under contest rules.
-The oralist can be accommodated by video recording.
-The details will be decided by the president.

-7. If a meet is canceled due to a decision by a school's administration, schools scheduled to compete at that site have an obligation to attempt to find an alternate site.
-The school will make every reasonable effort to compete on the night of the meet, either at an alternative host school or remotely at their own school.
-If they demonstrate that they have tried to reschedule, in good faith, but have failed, they will be given the opportunity to administer the contest the next school day at their school, questions to be emailed to them, and administered, proctored and graded by the coach.
-If a school is unable to demonstrate a reasonable attempt to reschedule the night of the meet, they lose the right to make up the meet.
-The president will decide what is reasonable, the school having the option of appealing that decision to the board.
-The oralist should be accommodated by video recording with as little delay as possible.
-The details will be decided by the president.

 ## Written Events

 1. (Contestants.)
 Each school may enter a maximum of five contestants at each event